Life Insurance

 The choices you make today can impact your long-term health, wealth and happiness.
 Understand the important role Life Insurance can play in key life events.

-If you’re applying for a Life insurance policy, you’ll need to provide some information about your medical history, and possibly also undergo a medical assessment especially if the policy you are applying for is fully underwritten.
-This means that you will be asked a comprehensive set of questions about your medical history and lifestyle when you apply.
-This is so your insurance provider can provide coverage that’s tailored to your needs.
+If you’re applying for a Life insurance policy, you may need to provide some information about your medical history, and possibly undergo a medical assessment, especially if the policy you are applying for is fully underwritten.

-Here, we’ll explain what a life Insurance medical exam usually involves, so you can know what to expect.
-Although it might seem daunting, the reality is it’s usually just a simple health check – similar to a routine visit to your GP.
+Here, we’ll explain what a life insurance medical exam usually involves, so you can know what to expect.
+Although it might seem daunting, the reality is it’s usually just a simple health check – like a routine visit to your GP.

 What is a life insurance medical exam?

 If you’ve been asked to undergo a medical examination for insurance purposes, there’s no need to worry.
-It’s to help your life Insurance providers ensure they have all facts available to them so that your policy accurately reflects your situation.
+It’s a standard process used to complement the health information provided in your application.

-In most cases, a life insurance medical exam involves a simple visit from a healthcare professional to check things such as your weight, blood pressure, resting heart rate, etc. The exam is not likely to be invasive or strenuous.
-However, further tests may be required.
+In most cases, a life insurance medical exam involves a simple visit from a healthcare professional to check things such as your:

 • Glucose levels, which are a potential indicator of diabetes